What is hMPV(Human Metapneumovirus)?

 How is Human Metapneumovirus Transmitted?

 Human Metapneumovirus (HMPV) is primarily transmitted through respiratory droplets when an infected person coughs, sneezes, or talks.
-It can also spread by direct contact with contaminated surfaces or objects, followed by touching the face, especially the mouth, nose, or eyes.
+It can also spread by direct contact with contaminated surfaces or objects.

 1. Person-to-Person